BBN-Q/pyqgl2/src/python/qgl2/basic_sequences/README.txt

 * Qubits are not full objects so you can't use the `pulse_params`, as in `doCPMG` or `doFlipFlop`.
 See issue #37.
-* Cliffords should be redone as QGL2 where possible, to avoid importing all of QGL1
+* Cliffords should be redone as QGL2 where possible, to avoid importing all of QGL1.
+But see issues #51-53

 Todo
-* RabiWidth; working?
-Debug
-* RB.py
-* Feedback.py
+* RB.py: Redo more of Cliffords as QGL2
+* Feedback.py: Support using measurements
 * Restore axis_descriptors for basic sequences